Busquets plans to end career at Barcelona

 "He gave me the chance.
 He had confidence in me.
 He made me part of the best Barca in history, in a team with great players and I learned a lot to be a better player."

-Lionel Messi has suggested Barcelona are prioritising the Champions League this term, with the club underachieving in Europe since its last title in 2014-2015.
+Lionel Messi has suggested Barcelona are prioritising the Champions League this term, with the club underachieving in Europe since their last title in 2014-15.

 "People took what he said to heart and got excited," Busquets added.
 "We have played well in the Champions League in a difficult group, but it's a complicated competition.
 We have in mind that in recent years we've not done well.